microsoft/WinDbg-Samples/TTDQueries/tutorial-instructions.md

 You should see something like:

 <img src="images/windbg-ttd-session.jpg" alt="Windbg Preview TTD Session" width="1100"/>

+For documentation about the dx command in Windbg Preview go [here](https://docs.microsoft.com/en-us/windows-hardware/drivers/debugger/debugger-data-model-function-aliases).

 Finding out what caused your program to crash is like detective work, you need to figure out what happened and where.
 Think about what questions